ghorwin/JacobianMatrixViewer/README.md

 This is a bit more colorful:

 - _orange_ : cells that are zero in one matrix and non-existend in the other; usually this means that these cells are not part of the Jacobian pattern
-- _light blue_ : cells that have values in both matrixes and whose values differ only marginally (less than 1e-5)
+- _light blue_ : cells that have values in both matrixes and whose values differ only marginally (compared with relative tolerance of 1e-5 and absolute tolerance of 1e-9)
 - _blue_ : cells that have values in both matrixes and show significant differences -> this usually indicates a *bug* in the Jacobian calculation/composition algorithm
 - _red_ : cells that have values in one matrix, yet are not part of the Jacobian pattern in the other matrix.
-This clearly indicates that the sparse matrix missing cells in its pattern.
+This clearly indicates that the sparse matrix is missing cells in its pattern.

 The conclusions to be drawn from the comparison above are: